-Trend analysis: from a tight labour market to a multicultural one
+Trend analysis: from a tight labour market to a diverse team

 Marlou Kramer